 Today the enrollment is as diverse as there are wineries in Napa.
-Students come from overseas – some are sent by companies to learn wine making, home wine makers want to further their education, there are those who are looking to get into the wine industry for the first time and work at another winery, some are already working at other local wineries and still others want to make their own wine commercially in Napa and beyond.
+Students come from overseas; some are sent by companies to learn wine making, home wine makers want to further their education, there are those who are looking to get into the wine industry for the first time and work at another winery, some are already working at other local wineries and still others want to make their own wine commercially in Napa and beyond.
 A number of students end up going to UC Davis to complete their wine education.
 The program is rightly proud of their job placement networks in place available both locally and in other select wine regions.
 Feeling too old to get into the wine industry?
 Think again, the average age of the students runs between 40 and 45 depending on the semester.

 Their entire production is focused on estate wines – all from their six acre vineyard located on campus between the actual winery and Highway 121.
 The vineyard is planted to both Bordeaux and Burgundian varietals.
-This cool weather vineyard location is south of the actual city of Napa and in between Jamieson Canyon and Carneros – two of Napa’s notoriously coldest growing regions.
-The “Bordeaux of Napa” is the winery’s motto – indicating not only their cool growing region in the valley but also the style of wines they make.
+This cool weather vineyard location is south of the city of Napa and is located in between Jamieson Canyon and Carneros, two of Napa’s notoriously coldest growing regions.
+Bordeaux of Napa is the winery’s motto – indicating not only their cool growing region in the valley but also the style of wines they make.

-The 2010 Sauvignon Blanc was fermented entirely in stainless steel.
+The 2010 Napa Valley College Sauvignon Blanc was fermented entirely in stainless steel.
 Initially aromas of pear show followed by citrus (orange peel) and more lemon as the wine opens.
 The mid palate is slightly rounded.
 The clean finish is surprisingly long showing notes of green and red apple.
 Stylistically, this wine is all about the fruit.

-The 2009 Pinot Noir shows a spicy nose, cloves, white pepper, dusty earth notes, cranberry and perhaps a bit of cardamom.
+The 2009 Napa Valley College Pinot Noir shows a spicy nose, cloves, white pepper, dusty earth notes, cranberry and perhaps a bit of cardamom.
 Aromatically there is a lot going on with this wine.
 It has excellent acidity with good fruit throughout the palate.
 The finish is lively and long with both fruit, wood tannins and alcohol notes that linger.

-The logo for their wine was designed on campus and was features a bronze statue of a grape leaf located in front of the winery.
+The logo for their wine was designed on campus and features a bronze statue of a grape leaf located in front of the winery.
 The statue was created by accomplished lawyer and sculptor Richard Mendelson who as it were, also makes wine commercially under his own label.
 It is Napa Valley of course!
-The college’s second label, “Head Trained Napa” feature lighter style wines – typically blends or a Rose.
+The college’s second label, “Head Trained Napa” feature lighter style wines – typically blends or a rosé.
 The wine program brought these wines to some of their marketing classes; the students designed the entire packaging for this label.

 With only a staff of four people and a lack of continuity created because of being a college winery, it is rather remarkable what the program has accomplished in such a short time.
 Outreach is important to their success; tastings are held from time to time at the winery for faculty and once a year to the public during their annual MayFair Celebration Wine Release party (held of course in May).
 The event is held next to their estate vineyards, includes food and wine pairings (a number of local restaurants attend) and demonstrations relating to wine making are offered.